akpandey-dev/live-html-editor/README.md

 No installation required.

-1. Open the `index.html` file in any modern browser
+1. Navigate to a version inside the `Versions` directory and open a file there.
 2. Start typing HTML, CSS, and JS in the respective editors
 3. Click **Run** to see output
 4. Use **Back** to return to editors